-Authors: Emma Jones, MD, FAAP, FAAHPM and Rachel Thienprayoon, MD, MSCS, FAAP, FAAHPM
+Authors: Ashley Kiefer Autrey, MD, Emma Jones, MD, FAAP, FAAHPM and Rachel Thienprayoon, MD, MSCS, FAAP, FAAHPM

 As highlighted by Dr. Eric Goodlev in his April AAHPM blog post, the “Palliative Care Measures Project” produced two novel patient-reported outcome performance measures (PRO-PMs) focused on the needs of palliative care patients.
 The first measure regards how much a patient “Felt heard and understood” by the palliative care team, and the second measure regards how much a patient “Received the desired help for pain” from the palliative care team.
 Since the blog post was published, both measures have received endorsement from the National Quality Forum.
 In this blog post, we are excited to share how one of these PRO-PMs has been standardly measured by pediatric palliative care teams in the Pediatric Palliative Improvement Network (PPIN).